Explore Service Level Agreement (SLA)

 Our Service Level Agreement (SLA) includes provisions for compensation through downtime credits, which are awarded if our service availability falls below the guaranteed uptime level Here's a detailed explanation of how these compensations are structured:

-Hardware support under our SLA
+Internet hardware support under our SLA

 Our SLA explicitly covers all hardware provided by Mixvoip that is essential for your internet service to function.
 If any of these specified components fail, we will replace them according to the same terms applied to your internet line.
 The covered hardware includes Fiber-ONTs, network media converters, DSL to ethernet modems and SFPs.